-From the road camp the pipeline will follow the N14 south for about 250 - 300 m (Photo 7) where it will cross underneath the N14 (through an existing culvert), after which it turns north again back towards the sporting grounds (within the urban edge, with no vegetation of significance).
-The vegetation in this area has also been subject to past disturbance.
-As a result only a few small Vachellia karroo and hardy or weedy pioneer species were observed like Augea capensis, Galenia africana, young Lycium cinereum, Kali species, and Tetraena simplex.
+From the road camp the pipeline will cross underneath the N12 south for about 250 - 300 m (Photo 7) into the disturbed road reserve to the south of the N12.
+It will then be located within the road reserve, for a short distance (approximately 30 m) before it enters the Klaarstroom sporting grounds and into a new reservoir.
+The vegetation in road reserve can be described as very degraded with the only species of significance observed being a few small Vachellia karroo and hardy or weedy pioneer species like Augea capensis, Galenia africana, young Lycium cinereum, Kali species, and Tetraena simplex.

-Photo 7: Preferred pipeline route along the N14 from the Road camp to the culvert where it will cross underneath the N14.
+Photo 7: Preferred pipeline route along the N12 from the Road camp to the culvert where it will cross underneath the N12.
 Again the vegetation in this area had been subject to past disturbance (clearing actions).